 Here are 7 easy but crucial tips for keeping your virtual assistant:

-- Refer, refer, refer.
+Refer, refer, refer.
 Appreciation of your virtual assistant is best shown by way of referrals.
 If you’re only offering your virtual assistant a few hours of work a week, can they pay their bills with that?
 Probably not.
-SO give them more business, even if it’s not your business.
-Talk to your colleagues, business partners, and friends about your great find (your VA) and pass their name along.
+So give them more business, even if it’s not your business.
+Talk to your colleagues, business partners, and friends about your great find (your VA) and pass their names along.

 Appreciation breeds loyalty, so if you want nothing but the very best from your virtual assistant, make sure you show them the love.